oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 Throughput: 228.621 Melements/s
 PASSED
 ```
-NOTE: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's true performance.
+NOTE: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's actual hardware performance.

 ## Additional Design Information